shimlab/NanoSplicer/README.md

                         the chromosome name in the BAM.
-All chromosomes in the BAM will be searched if not specified --genome-loc     Target a specific genomic region, e.g. --genome-loc=0-10000 Use in conunction with --chrID option.
+All chromosomes in the BAM will be searched if not specified --genome-loc     Target a specific genomic region, e.g. --genome-loc=0-10000 Use in conjunction with --chrID option.
 Entire chromosome will be searched if location not specified --threads        Number of threads used <default: 32>.
     --output_csv     With this option, a csv file will be output along with the hdf5 file